Norton Canes services

-Catering: Chozen Noodle, Costa, Fresh Food Café, Krispy Kreme, Leon, McDonald's, Costa Express, Krispy Kreme cabinet, Typhoo, Costa Drive Thru Shops: Fone Bitz, Spar, WHSmith Main Amenities: Changing Places, Ecotricity electric vehicle charging point, Jackpot £500, Picnic Tables, Regus Express, Showers Motel: Days Inn Forecourt: BP (with: BP Autogas LPG), BP Connect, Wild Bean Café, AdBlue Containers
+Catering: Chozen Noodle, Costa, Fresh Food Café, Krispy Kreme, Leon, McDonald's, Costa Express, Krispy Kreme cabinet, Typhoo, Costa Drive Thru Shops: Fone Bitz, Spar, WHSmith Main Amenities: Changing Places, Ecotricity electric vehicle charging point, Jackpot £500, Regus Express, Showers Motel: Days Inn Forecourt: BP, BP Connect, Wild Bean Café, AdBlue Containers

 First two hours free for all vehicles, after which cars must pay £12 and HGVs, caravans and coaches £28, or £30 to include a £10 food voucher and free toll travel.